Cook who says she was fired for speaking Spanish fights back

 Pérez said two of Fasulo's sons, who work in the restaurant, went outside to comfort her but were scolded by their father.

-The Center for Workers’ Rights in Sacramento, which provides legal services to low-wage workers, filed a complaint this week with the state Department of Fair Employment and Housing on Pérez' behalf, saying she was fired solely for speaking Spanish and is still owed her final paycheck.
+The Center for Workers’ Rights in Sacramento, which provides legal services to low-wage workers, filed a complaint this week with the state Department of Fair Employment and Housing on Pérez' behalf, saying she was fired solely for speaking Spanish.

 California law prohibits any workplace discrimination based on a worker's native language or accent unless an employer can show a business necessity for such a policy.